-Amid a historic tie-breaking vote in the Senate to confirm Betsy DeVos as U.S. secretary of education, the Council for Exceptional Children issued a statement calling for the protection of a free and appropriate education for all students, especially those with special needs.
+Amid a historic tie-breaking vote in the Senate to confirm Betsy DeVos as U.S. secretary of education, the Council for Exceptional Children issued a statement calling for protecting a free and appropriate education for all students, especially those with special needs.

-On Tuesday, following DeVos' confirmation, CEC President Mikki Garcia said the organization will seek "to ensure. her understanding of the tenets of the Individuals with Disabilities Act and the critical role that special educators and erly interventionists play in supporting children and youth with disabilities and their families."
+On Tuesday, following DeVos’ confirmation, CEC President Mikki Garcia said the organization will seek “to ensure her understanding of the tenets of the Individuals with Disabilities Act and the critical role that special educators and early interventionists play in supporting children and youth with disabilities and their families.”

 She added that CEC members expect DeVos to uphold and enforce IDEA, and not divert public IDEA funds to support private and charter schools, of which DeVos is an outspoken proponent.
 Instead, Garcia said the U.S. Department of Education must guarantee civil rights of all students with disabilities as well as those of their families are not violated.

 “Now is not the time to turn back the clock on over 6.7 million children and youth with disabilities,” she added.

 The American Association of School Administrators issued a more reserved statement that said it “welcomes the opportunity to continue to work with Congress and the administration—including recently confirmed Secretary DeVos—to ensure that educational equity and opportunity are the reality for all our nation’s students, and that our nation’s public schools remain at the forefront of our broader conversation on education and student learning.”